 - Forbes magazine rates it as the most miserable city in the USA

-- Ask a Steelers fan what the biggest shithole on Earth is.
+- Ask a Steelers fan where the biggest shithole on Earth is.
 Most will say Cleveland.

-- In the 1980s, Cleveland's image suffered due to their declining economy and a river so polluted that it actually caught fire.
-In an effort to promote tourism, West Palm Beach took out national advertisements that showed the two cities' skylines side by side, and asked businesses where they'd rather hold a convention.
-This outraged Cleveland leaders, and West Palm had to name Cleveland a sister city as apology.
+- In the 1980s, Cleveland's image suffered due to their declining economy and a river so polluted that it actually caught fire (thirteen times, all told).
+In an effort to promote tourism, West Palm Beach took out national advertisements that showed the two cities' skylines side by side and asked businesses where they'd rather hold a convention.
+This outraged Cleveland leaders and West Palm had to name Cleveland a sister city as an apology.